-The four panels of Table 5-3 present the expected performance of an observer in the four situations illustrated in Figure 5-5 (d' = 0.5 and

-1 d' = 0.5 Beta = 2.0 d' = 1.5 Beta = 0.0 d' = 1.5 Beta = 2.0 • Response No Yes No Yes No Yes No Yes Stimulus Present Absent .692 .500 .067 .500 .692 .976 d' = 1.5; Beta = 0.0 and Beta = 2.0).
+The four panels of Table 5-3 present the expected performance of an observer in the four situations illustrated in Figure 5-5 (d' = 0.5 and d' = 0.5 $Beta = 0.0$ d' = 0.5 $Beta = 2.0$ d' = 1.5 $Beta = 0.0$ d' = 1.5 $Beta = 2.0$ Response No Yes No Yes No Yes No Yes 'Stimulus Present Absent .067 .024 .692 .976 .308 .024 d' = 1.5; Beta = 0.0 and Beta = 2.0).
 Note that performance in the absence of a stimulus depends only on the criterion, while performance when the stimulus is present depends on both the criterion (Beta) and the discriminability of the signal (d').

-TABLE5-3Distribution of responses in four signal-detection problems.
+TABLE 5-3 Distribution of responses in four signal-detection problems.

-Constructions from signal-detection theory.
+FIGURE 5-5Constructions from signal-detection theory.

 In a real experiment, of course, the data are obtained in the form illustrated by Table 5-3, and the structure illustrated in Figure 5-5 is inferred from these data.
 Given the four entries in a table of experimental results, d' and Beta can be calculated, by using the assumptions of the model: i.e., normality of the distributions, and equality of the variances of the noise and signal-and-noise distributions.
-Furthermore, these asmodel: i.e., normality of the distributions, and equality of the variances of the noise and signal-and-noise distributions.
-Furthermore, these as-sumptions can be checked and altered if needed, by measuring detection performance for the same signal (i.e., at a constant value of d') under several values of the criterion.
+Furthermore, these assumptions can be checked and altered if needed, by measuring detection performance for the same signal (i.e., at a constant value of d') under several values of the criterion.
 The criterion is most simply manipulated by instructing the observer to indicate his confidence in each response: any observer spontaneously adopts a lower criterion for the response "Perhaps there was a signal" than for the response "There certainly was a signal."
 Accordingly the ratio of hits to false alarms is expected to be higher when the subject expresses high confidence than when confidence is low.
 The theory provides a precise prediction of this ratio.
-The cri-terion can also be altered by other experimental manipulations.
-For example, an observer normally adopts a lower criterion if signals are fre-quent than if they are rare, and he also adopts a lower criterion when penalized for misses than when penalized for false alarms.
+The criterion can also be altered by other experimental manipulations.
+For example, an observer normally adopts a lower criterion if signals are frequent than if they are rare, and he also adopts a lower criterion when penalized for misses than when penalized for false alarms.
 The detailed predictions that signal detection theory entails for the effects of these manipulations have often been spectacularly confirmed.

-The two parameters of the theory, sensitivity and the criterion, pro-vide a much needed tool in the analysis of many situations.
+The two parameters of the theory, sensitivity and the criterion, provide a much needed tool in the analysis of many situations.
 For example, observers in a vigilance task fail more often to respond to signals at the end of a tedious session than at the beginning.
-It is natural to ask whether this vigilance decrement is due to an impaired ability to detect the signal (lower d'), or to an increasing unwillingness to respond to sigthe signal (lower d'), or to an increasing unwillingness to respond to sig-nals (higher Beta).
+It is natural to ask whether this vigilance decrement is due to an impaired ability to detect the signal (lower d'), or to an increasing unwillingness to respond to signals (higher Beta).
 Broadbent (1971) and Mackworth (1969, 1970) have provided detailed treatments of this issue.
-Similarly, when a subject attends to one message and fails to respond to another, it is possible to de-termine whether d' or Beta has been altered by the lack of attention to the rejected message (Broadbent & Gregory, 1963; Moray & O'Brien, 1967).
+Similarly, when a subject attends to one message and fails to respond to another, it is possible to determine whether d' or Beta has been altered by the lack of attention to the rejected message (Broadbent & Gregory, 1963; Moray & O'Brien, 1967).